 [Malegaon Fort (Photo: ummid.com)]

-Malegaon is perhaps the only town in India which has over 70% Muslims as its denizen.
-Probably due to its predominant Muslim population the town has always been regarded as a COMMUNALLY SENSITIVE place.
-A series of riots and a deadly serial bomb blast in September 2006, the town has seen several ups and downs.
+Malegaon is perhaps the only City in India which has over 70% Muslims as its citizens.
+Probably due to its predominant Muslim population the City has always been regarded as a COMMUNALLY SENSITIVE place.
+A series of riots and deadly serial bomb blasts in September 2006, the town has seen several ups and downs.

-However, the harmony with which Muslims live with their Hindu brethren in the town is an example in itself.
+However, the harmony with which Muslims live with their Hindu brethren in the City is an example in itself.

-Moreover, due to overwhelming number of its natives being Industrialists and a major chunk of remaining population comprising of Skilled Labourers, the town is slowly emerging into a New Industrial Hub in the region.
+Moreover, due to overwhelming number of its natives being Industrialists and a major chunk of the remaining population comprising of Skilled Labourers, the City is slowly emerging into a New Industrial Hub in the region.

-[Masjid and Mandir side by side is testimony of the communal harmony in Malegaon. (ummid.com photo)]
+[Masjid and Mandir side by side is testimony of communal harmony in Malegaon. (ummid.com photo)]

 Famous for its Textile Products combined with the host of other Small Scale Industries - including the fastest growing Plastic Industry, the city has survived many years of negligence by the State as well as the Central Government.
 And the credit for whatsoever progress is seen today in the city, beyond any doubt, goes only to its local population and their determination in keeping pace with other developing cities.